Smackigan/Smackigan/README.md

 Hi 👋 My name is Paul
 =====================

 Ex-Marine Officer.
-Actively learning JS and React
+Actively learning JS and PHP
 -------------------------------------------------

 I have changed the vector of my professional development.
 The Front-end sector is perfect match for my personal and professional interests.